 The Brain Tumor Center at MD Anderson Cancer Center established a Specialized Program of Research Excellence (SPORE) for the study of brain cancer under the leadership of principal investigator, W. K. Alfred Yung, M.D., and co-principal investigator, Oliver Bögler, Ph.D., in July of 2008.
-Since that time the SPORE grant has been renewed under the leadership of Frederick Lang, MD, and Juan Fueyo, MD, allowing MD Anderson, in collaboration with Mayo Clinic and the University of California at San Francisco, to continue research with its outstanding multidisciplinary group of investigators whose research is both innovative and translational.
+Since that time the SPORE grant has been renewed under the leadership of Frederick Lang, MD, and Juan Fueyo, MD, making MD Anderson one of only four programs in the nation with a Brain SPORE grant.
+This grant supports an outstanding multidisciplinary group of investigators whose research is both innovative and translational.

 Why is the research being conducted by the Brain Cancer SPORE so important?

 Nearly 360,000 people are living in the United States with a diagnosis of a primary brain tumor or central nervous system tumor, and in 2011, almost 23,000 people received a brain cancer diagnosis.
 Sadly, the median survival for glioblastoma (GBM), the most common and aggressive primary brain tumor, is 14.6 months; despite surgery, radiation, and chemotherapy .
 As other cancers have progressed in their treatment methodologies over the past 20 years, advances in brain cancer treatment have only been incremental.

 What has the Brain Cancer SPORE at MD Anderson Cancer Center accomplished?